 # Top

 LifterLMS uses an automated system to detect staging environments based strictly on the site’s URL.
-To ensure your staging site does not count against your active license limit, your site’s URL must match one of our system’s approved lists of staging patterns.
+To ensure your staging site does not count against your active license limit, your site’s URL must match one of our system-approved staging patterns.

 If your staging site URL does not match these patterns, it will be counted as a “Live” site and will use a seat on your license.